NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   - On the other hand, CMake DSL cmake language is arguably more complex and cumbersome.

-- Evaluate other building systems (waf, premake, cmake etc.)
+- Evaluate other building systems (waf, premake, etc.)

   About this, a principle should be observed:

   Per the bootstrap route issue discussed above, build tools strongly tied to other programming languages are strongly discouraged.

   E.g. waf is basically a Python library, whereas premake is a Lua library.
-They can't reasonable be decoupled of their implementation languages.
+They can't be decoupled of their implementation languages.

 # Unresolved questions
 [unresolved]: #unresolved-questions